Nakamal

 A nakamal is a traditional meeting place in Vanuatu.
 It is used for gatherings, ceremonies and the drinking of kava.

 A nakamal is found in every significant Vanuatu community, but the design of the nakamal and the traditions surrounding it vary between areas.

 Etymology

 The term nakamal is a Bislama word, borrowed from certain Oceanic languages spoken in Vanuatu, such as North Efate.
-In those languages, such a form can be parsed as na kamal, combining the common article na and a noun kamal or kamali.
+In those languages, such a form can be parsed as na kamal(i), combining the common article na and a noun kamal or kamali.
 Ultimately, it descends from a Proto-Oceanic and Proto-Malayo-Polynesian etymon *kamaliR, meaning "men's house".
 Cognates in non-Oceanic languages include Cebuano and Tagalog kamalig “granary”.

 Traditional nakamals

 In north and central Vanuatu, the nakamal generally takes the form of a large building, assembled from traditional materials with the help of the entire community, under the direction of a particular chief.
 Entry to the nakamal is often restricted to men, and the building may be used as a sleeping and living area for unmarried men and boys and for male visitors to the village.
 Significantly, most nakamals lack a lockable door, indicating that all friendly visitors are welcome, although there may be a low barrier across the entrance to keep out animals.

 In front of a nakamal there is often a flattened clearing, or nasara, used for dances and outdoor gatherings.

 In southern Vanuatu, a nakamal may be a large, sheltered outdoor space, such as under a banyan tree.

 In Vanuatu's capital Port Vila, the assembly building of the national council of chiefs (Malvatumauri) is designed in the form of a traditional nakamal.